Native Plants and the Question of Belonging

 Transition

-The answer is often less than we expect.
+And the answer is often less than we expect.

-And this leads us to the next step:
+This leads to the next step: